HeyMehedi/astra-sites/readme.txt

 v3.1.12 - 11-July-2022
 - Improvement:  Disable promotes Essential & Growth bundle when white label is enabled.
-- Fix: Templates are not displayed when we install from Astra notice.
+- Fix: Templates are not displayed when we install plugin from Astra notice.
 - Fix: Display "Install Required Plugins" checkbox option if required plugins are remaining to install.

 v3.1.11 - 03-June-2022